Discovering...

 Seasonal pricing may apply.
 Book early for the best fares.

-ONCF plans to extend the high-speed network south to Marrakech and east to Fes in the coming years.
-Once completed, the Casablanca to Marrakech journey will drop from 2 hours 40 minutes to under 90 minutes.
+ONCF plans to extend the high-speed network south to Marrakech and east to Fes.
+Once completed, the Casablanca to Marrakech journey will drop from 2 hours 40 minutes to under 90 minutes, and a direct Marrakech to Fez train via high-speed rail will become a reality.
 Check oncf.ma for the latest updates on expansion timelines.

-Key rail connections across Morocco with approximate journey times, frequencies, and fares.
+Key rail connections with approximate journey times, frequency, and fares for the morocco train schedule.

 Ultra-frequent shuttle service, runs every 30 minutes